The Neusilin

 Unique properties of Neusilin® grade, UFL2 makes it an ideal component of cosmetic preparations.
 UFL2 adsorbs both oil and water up to 300% and remain flowable.
 It functions as an efficient carrier of volatile compounds such as fragrances and liquids giving long shelf life and lasting effect.
 UFL2 gives very good mattifying effect, color uniformity and is an excellent cross-linker with polyacrylate resulting in smooth and stable gel sheets.

-Facial care products including lotions, eye shadow, cleansers, powders,
+- Facial care products including lotions, eye shadow, cleansers, powders, facial treatment masks.

 Pubmed publication